 Truth Is Stranger Than Fiction

-Dubious scientists claim that our DNA originated from outside the planet and that extraterrestrials somehow encoded the number 37 in it.
+Some make the dubious claim that our DNA originated from outside the planet and that extraterrestrials somehow encoded the number 37 in it.
 The absurd story has gained traction among the populace.

 However, the significance of the number 37 doesn’t come from extraterrestrial beings, but, rather from terrestrial sources.